parasmanijain/angular7-number-box/README.md

 # NumberBox

-Number Box created using Font-Awesome, Bootstrap and Angular 7 to provide consistent behavior across multiple browsers
+Number Box created using Angular 7 to provide consistent behavior across multiple browsers in comparison to the input type="number" provided by native HTML which may or may not restrict the use to enter only numbers.
+As of now, it supports only integers for step, minimum and maximum values through only number directives.
+However, the end user can customize it to include decimal values as well.

 ![alt text](img/input-type-number-issues.png)
 ![alt text](img/input-type-number-issues-2.png)